 We suggest you bring : Sunblock, hat or cap, camera, bottled water (ask your guide to provide a cooler for iced bottled water).
 Bring along a small packet of wipes, keep in cooler on ice, and you’ll have cold, refreshing wipes at the tour’s end.

-Contact the Captain Morgan’s Retreat Tour Desk to learn more!
+Contact the Captain Morgan’s Tour Center to learn more!